alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/README.md

 The official confirmation record is the public match point.

-If the project name, creator name, controlled project URL, Anchor ID, or source-line does not match the official record, the anchor claim is unconfirmed.
+If the project name, contact name, controlled project URL, Anchor ID, or source-line does not match the official record, the anchor claim is unconfirmed.

 If the project is not listed, the anchor claim is unconfirmed.